 One of the first sources that I go to when I am trying to organize my time in a destination is getyourguide.com.
 This site lists thousands and thousands of private and group tours from all over the world.
 Get Your Guide is a great resource for seeing what sights and experiences are popular in a particular destination, even if you choose to book a tour elsewhere.
 In addition, it offers many ways to see the sights or do activities with different tour companies at different prices.
 Normally, tours costs are competitive.
 Further, Get Your Guide offers excellent cancellation policies and 24 hour support for any issues.

 Even if I am looking for less main stream experiences, I always start with Get Your Guide because it gives me a general background for experiences and costs that guide me when I research other tour options.

 After 45 years of travel, I have figured out a thing or two about how to pack, or what I need to have when I travel.
-Below is a list of those products that I currently use and which I would recommend you acquire in order to make your travels easier and more organized.
-From time to time, I will update the products listed so I hope to see you back again to discover what is new!
+Below is a list of those products that I currently use and which I would recommend other travellers acquiring in order to make your travels easier and more organized.
+From time to time, I will update the products listed here so I hope to see you back again to see what is new!